-The Employment Equity Forum consists of Portfolio Head: Corporate Services, Top Management Representative: Director - Corporate Services, Manager HR, LR and Legal Services, Senior Management Representative: Executive Co-coordinator: Political Affairs, Technical Support Staff: HR Practitioner, Training and Development: Skills Development Facilitator, Secretary, Designated groups Representative, Peoplewith Disability: Representative, Professionally Qualified and experienced specialist Mid Management Representative, Skilled Technical and Academically Qualified workers Representative, Semi - Skilled and Discretionary decision making, Unskilled and defined decision making Representative and 1 representative from each labour Union.
+The Employment Equity Forum consists of Portfolio Head: Corporate Services, Top Management Representative: Director - Corporate Services, Manager HR, LR and Legal Services, Senior Management Representative: Executive Co-coordinator: Political Affairs, Technical Support Staff: HR Practitioner, Training and Development: Skills Development Facilitator ,Secretary, Designated groups Representative, People with Disability: Representative, Professionally Qualified and experienced specialist Mid Management Representative, Skilled Technical and Academically Qualified workers Representative, Semi - Skilled and Discretionary decision making, Unskilled and defined decision making Representative and 1 representative from each labour Union.
 Employment Equity Committee meets once a quarter.
-In 2021, 11 February, 14 April, 31 August, and the 5th October.
+In 2022, 10 August, 4 October and in 2023, 9 February and 12 April.

 The Local labour forum sits monthly.
 The Local Labour Forum is fully functional.
 It consists of 5 representatives of the labour unions, Director Corp Services, Manager HR, LR & Legal Services, Portfolio Head of Corp Services, 2 Employer Representatives and the Secretary.
-It sat on the 26th January, 17 February, 36 March, 28 April 25th May, 30 June, 20 July, 18 August, 25 September, 25 October, 30 November 2021.
-No sitting in December 2022.
+It sat on the 28th July, 18 August, 29 September, 25 October, 30 November in 2022.
+No sitting in December 2022 and January 2023.
+In 2023 it sat on the 16th February,29 March,25 April and 24th May.

 The OHS Committee sits quarterly.
 It consists of a representative from each town and from the Unions and service departments like electricity, roads and waste management and is headed by Corporate Services.
 It deals with issues of health and safety.
 All staff are issued with the necessary tools and protective clothing.
 Monthly inspections are done of the tools and vehicles to ensure that they are safe.
-It sat on 27 June, 19 March, 20 September and 21 November 2022.
+It sat on the 20th September and 21st November 2022.
+In 2023 due to an absence of a facilities management Officer and Manager who have now both been appointed, it will only sit on the 25th June .
 The PMU Unit ensure that all appropriate OHS is done on their project sites.
 Any issues are forwarded to the Corporate Services Standing committee and top management for resolution.